mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 ```

 Calling this function, followed by a display function gives the output seen
-in Figure \ref{copyPBR}, and demonstrates that the copy constructor is not used when pass-by-refernce
+in Figure \ref{copyPBR}, and demonstrates that the copy constructor is not used when pass-by-reference
 is used.

 \begin{figure}[H]